 No, they are not, unless the agreement has a binding effect written in the fine print.
 Letters of intent are typically non-binding agreements that allow a purchaser to take a closer look at the expenses, revenues, and operations of a company before putting together a formal contract.
 This usually represents the terms of the purchase and what the buyer may need from the seller in order to perform his or her due diligence before moving forward with an official contract.

 After the seller signs the letter of intent and the buyer completes his or her due diligence, the agreement will then be transformed into a legally binding contract.
 Even though the letter of intent is non-binding it indicates to a seller that a buyer does have an interest in setting up the terms for purchasing the business.
 This is particularly true if the letter of intent requires a deposit on the buyer’s behalf.
-A no-shop clause may also be included for a specific period of time in order to eliminate a buyer’s concerns about competing for offers.
+A no-shop clause may also be included for a specific period of time in order to eliminate a buyer’s concerns about competing offers.

 Letter Of Intent To Purchase

 The letter of intent can also give the buyer a chance to perform due diligence by getting the relevant information he or she needs.
 Such information can include the value of the assets.
-It might also become easier to arrange to finance for the venture which can make things easier on the buyer as well as the seller.
+It might also become easier to arrange financing for the venture which can make things easier on the buyer as well as the seller.
 The basic provisions inside a letter of intent include the scope of the business such as the structure of the deal, exclusivity, terms and conditions, and obligations.

 Time periods may also be outlined regarding when the contract and the agreement will be complete.
-It should always be mentioned inside a letter of intent that this is a non-binding document and will always be super ceded by the legally binding more formal purchase and sale contract.
+It should always be mentioned inside a letter of intent that this is a non-binding document and will always be superseded by the legally binding more formal purchase and sale contract.
 Include provisions that state that this is a non-binding contract in clear and concise terms.

 Letter Of Intent Template